K-Motives and Koszul Duality

-The compatibilty with $\iota$ follows since $\iota$ is weight exact. \end{proof} We note that there is a different way of proving the last theorem using a formalism called ``tilting'', see \cite{SoeWe} and \cite{SVW}.
+The compatibility with $\iota$ follows since $\iota$ is weight exact. \end{proof} We note that there is a different way of proving the last theorem using a formalism called ``tilting'', see \cite{SoeWe} and \cite{SVW}.
 We prefer the weight complex functor, since it also exists without the pointwise purity assumption.
-The weight complex functor even exists for all Beilinson and $K$-motives, where the heart of the weight structure is the category Chow motives, see \cite{Bon}.
+The weight complex functor even exists for all motivic sheaves and $K$-motivic sheaves of geometric origin, where the heart of the weight structure is the category Chow motives, see \cite{Bon}.